- Why is Beowulf Important?

 Beowulf: A New Translation.
 Bernard F. Huppé.
 1987.

 Beowulf: A New Verse Translation.
 Seamus Heaney.
 Bi-lingual edition by Nobel Laureate.
 2000.
 Seamus Heaney on Beowulf and his verse translation.
-Hear Seamus Heaney read his translation of Beowulf.
-There's a Prologue reading plus a seven-part series of videos of the book Chapters, released in April 2012.
+Hear Seamus Heaney read his translation of Beowulf (YouTube audio, Parts 1 and 2).

 Beowulf: A New Verse Translation (Broadview Literary Texts Series).
 Roy M. Liuzza.
 2000.
 Preview on Google Books.
 Extensive supplementary materials.
 The author has a Beowulf Study Guide at the University of Tennessee, Knoxville.